Why do most crowdfunding projects have such a hard time?

 I Talked with HUNDREDS OF people who Ran Campaigns, and ran my own.

 HERE'S WHAT people have TO SAY about the truth of kickstarter...

 WHEN I launched my first campaign in 2009, I WORKED WITH A CLIENT with a cool product

 It didn't matter how nice our video was, or how awesome the product was.
 He didn't go to potential backers and build community ahead of time, and didn't have an initial group of committed fans waiting for him to launch.

 This is why 70% of projects fail.

-After 8 years running crowdfunding campaigns, I interviewed thousands of past project creators, and my research found that most creators are disappointed with their crowdfunding experience, and didn't know what they were getting into before it was too late.
+After 8 years running crowdfunding campaigns, in addition to raising over $13 Million dollars with crowdfunding, I also interviewed thousands of past project creators, and my research found that most creators are disappointed with their crowdfunding experience, and didn't know what they were getting into before it was too late.

-I look forward to giving your keys to building an engaged audience before you launch, and you can check your email for more about the free training.
+I wrote this article to give you the keys to building an audience before you launch, and you can get our research via email in the free training.